myshell-ai/MeloTTS/docs/install.md

 pip install -e .
 python -m unidic download
 ```
+If you encountered issues in macOS install, try the [Docker Install](#docker-install)

-### Windows Install
+### Docker Install
-To avoid compatibility issues, for Windows users, we suggest to run via Docker.
+To avoid compatibility issues, for Windows users and some macOS users, we suggest to run via Docker.
 Ensure that [you have Docker installed](https://docs.docker.com/engine/install/).

 **Build Docker**